 I wasn’t able to do that.
 The oral surgeon recommended that I avoid anesthetic due to my health issues, and assured me that extraction would be easy!
 “You have such petite teeth, we should have no issues!”
 Yeah …. about that ….

 He had no issues, sure.
 Other than the 7-8 shots in one spot trying to get the nerve numbed.
 Or dealing with me uncontrollably shaking because I couldn’t handle the sensation of the teeth being forcibly ripped out of my bone.
 Or my teeth being predictably stubborn and refusing to let go.
+At the start, I had a feeling I should have gotten a second opinion from a dental surgery like Bright smile dental in Brooklyn, maybe they would have tried to make me feel more comfortable considering my sensory overload.

 Pressure is problematic